scott19th/Python_101/README.md

 I have completed a selection of these as Python brainteasers to test my skills.

-Each challenge has been uploaded as a PDF file along with a corresponding .PY file with my solution.
+Each challenge has been uploaded as a .JPEG file along with a corresponding .PY file with my solution.

 Completed challegnes: